• Skip to main content

 How To Store And Freeze

-If you’re keeping the flapjacks for any longer than 5 days, then I suggest you freeze it once cooled down completely.
-Place it in an airtight and freezer-safe container before placing it in the freezer for up to 3 months.
+If you’re keeping the flapjacks for any longer than 5 days, then I suggest you freeze it once it has cooled down completely.
+Place it in an airtight and freezer-safe container before storing it in the freezer for up to 3 months.

 For a more in-depth banana flavour, you can roast the bananas in the oven for around 15 to 20 minutes to caramelise before mashing it in a mixing bowl and adding honey then oats.